Yolkie/HealthOffice/SETUP.md

 1. Test the form locally
 2. Configure your n8n webhook
-3. Test the full submission flow
+3. Run through the full submission workflow (form → DB → n8n)
+4. Visit `/admin` to review stored submissions and needs-fixing history
-4. Customize the office properties list in `lib/types.ts` if needed
+5. Customize the office properties list in `lib/types.ts` if needed